Michelle Baptiste

 Michelle Baptiste (born 27 August 1977) is a Saint Lucian long jumper.
 She was the first woman to represent Saint Lucia at the Olympics.

 Career

+Baptiste was an All-American jumper for the Missouri State Lady Bears track and field team, finishing 7th in the long jump at the 1997 NCAA Division I Indoor Track and Field Championships.

 She won the bronze medal at the 1999 Central American and Caribbean Championships.
 She also competed at the 1996 Olympic Games without reaching the final round.

 Her personal best jump is 6.47 metres, achieved in May 1996 in Springfield.